SAMUELMUCHIRI/ASTEROIDS/README.md

 # ASTEROIDS

-Build an Asteroids Game.
-We're going to build a simple video game, based on the classic Asteroids.
+Based on the classic Asteroids.

 ## How to Run